ibm-cloud-docs/ContinuousDelivery/toolchains_using.md

   ![Configuration menu](images/toolchain_tile_menu.png)

- **Tip**: A few of the tool integrations are preconfigured and don't require any configuration parameters.
+ A few of the tool integrations are preconfigured and don't require any configuration parameters.
 You can update the configuration settings for only the tool integrations that you configured.
+ {: tip}

  When you are finished updating the settings, click **Save Integration**.
 For more information about configuring specific tool integrations, see [Configuring tool integrations](/docs/services/ContinuousDelivery/toolchains_integrations.html){: new_window}.